 Our contributors include writers, artists, academics, critics, and journalists from within Scotland and without.
 Feedback is welcome and contributions are invited.
 If you want to raise an issue, make a point or pose a question, please get in touch!

-The Bottle Imp is published by the Association for Scottish Literary Studies (ASLS).
-It is edited and produced by Gwen Enstam, ASLS’s Project Developer, and Duncan Jones, ASLS’s Director.
+The Bottle Imp is published by the Association for Scottish Literature (ASL).
+It is edited and produced by Pip Osmond-Williams and Duncan Jones.

 Be sure to read ‘The Bottle Imp’ short story